Introduction

 Be specific about output format: If you want code to be generated, say “generate the full code for this”.
 If you could like the answer to be short, say “Answer in one sentence.”

-Like with all LLM prompting, you will discover subtelties over time about how to make Greptile work best with your codebase and your usecase.
+Like with all LLM prompting, you will discover subtleties over time about how to make Greptile work best with your codebase and your usecase.
 If you would like to report a prompting quirk, tell us!
 It helps us make Greptile better.